We’re off to the races! Place your bets, enjoy the concessions, and root for your favorite horse!

 Buy: Spend money from your balance to buy the active horse (if nobody owns it yet).
 Each horse card has a price tag on the top right.
 Place the horse card in front of you: you now have access to that horse’s special ability, and you will also win prize money if the horse places in the top 3.

 You also have 3 “wild” horseshoes on your player mat: you may cross off a horseshoe in order to use any number instead of the number shown on the horse die.
-You may also skip an action on your turn to recover a wild, erasing the mark so you can spend it again on a future turn.
+You may also skip an action on your turn to recover a horseshoe, erasing the mark so you can spend it again on a future turn.

 When three horses have crossed the finish line, finish that turn (so every player gets an action).
 Place horses on the corresponding podium spaces.